-Based on the site-specific Geotechnical Investigation and Fault Hazard Evaluation (November 2016), the closest known active fault is the Rose Canyon Fault Zone.
-The site is located within the Downtown Special Fault Zone; therefore, a site-specific fault investigation was performed that concluded no evidence of faulting was observed.
+Based on the site-specific Geotechnical Investigation (February 2019), the closest known active faults are the Rose Canyon Fault Zone and the Newport-Inglewood Fault, approximately 4 miles west of the site.
 The site is not traversed by an active, potentially active, or inactive fault and is not within an Alquist-Priolo Fault Zone.
-The project would be required to comply with seismic requirement of the California Building Code, utilize proper engineering design and standard construction practices, to be verified at the building permit stage, that would reduce impacts to people or structures due to local seismic events to an acceptable level of risk.
+The project would be required to comply with seismic requirement of the California Building Code, utilize proper engineering design and standard construction practices, to be verified at the building permit stage that would reduce impacts to people or structures due to local seismic events to an acceptable level of risk.
 Therefore, impacts would be less than significant.